Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Discussion

-\textbf{Lesson 3: Aggressive FP suppression risks hiding real vulnerabilities and should not be fully automated.} \textit{Evidence.} While Section 4 focuses on FP reduction on non-vulnerable cases, the true-positive retention analysis in Section 5.4 shows that even the best-performing configuration incorrectly suppresses 22.25\% of real vulnerabilities on the OWASP Benchmark positives.
-This risk is highly CWE-dependent: miss rates are negligible for injection-style vulnerabilities but exceed 50\% for cryptography- and policy-related categories such as CWE-327, CWE-328, CWE-501, and CWE-614.

-\textit{Lesson.} LLM-based agents are unsuitable for unconditional, automatic suppression of SAST warnings; they should instead be deployed as decision-support tools, especially for vulnerability categories with high safety risk.
+\textbf{Lesson 3: Aggressive FP suppression risks hiding real vulnerabilities and should not be fully automated.} \textit{Evidence.} While Section~\ref{sec:results} focuses on FP reduction on non-vulnerable cases, the TP retention analysis in Section~\ref{sec:tp-retention} shows that even the best-performing configuration incorrectly suppresses 22.25\% of real vulnerabilities on the OWASP Benchmark positives.
+This risk is highly CWE-dependent: miss rates are negligible for injection-style vulnerabilities but exceed 50\% for cryptography- and policy-related categories such as CWE-327, CWE-328, CWE-501, and CWE-614. \textit{Lesson.} LLM-based agents are unsuitable for unconditional, automatic suppression of SAST warnings; they should instead be deployed as decision-support tools, especially for vulnerability categories with high safety risk.